t-sin/ethogram/README.md

 ## Features

 - Several kinds of tests
-    - *relations*: checks target's outputs
+    - *units*: checks samll target's outputs, mostly without side effects
     - *behaviors*: checks target's outputs with its side effects
-    - *scenarios*: large behaviors?
+    - *scenarios*: like behaviors, but more large and needs more user's point of view?
     - ...and anymore?
 - Structurized tests
 - Hooks in the lifecyles of tests